clever-agent/augen-bookstore/README.md

 - **Bookstore service**
 > Search book and buy book
 - **Book service**
-> Supports to search book
+> Supports to search book.
 > We use Factory Method to provide a more flexible way of creating a specific implemenation of Book library
 - **DeliveryManger service**
 > Communicates with 3rd Delivery service and assigns delivery to book order